tugmodel/tugmodel-client/README.md

  myObj.save();
  ```
 Instead of doing `MyControlService.save(myObj)` you will do **`myObj.save()`**.
 The benefit is that it allows an abstraction of the operation and transport(e.g. the destination could be a local/remote service or a rest/non rest provider depending on the configured proxy).
-This is inspired by Martin Fowler's [active record pattern](https://en.wikipedia.org/wiki/Active_record_pattern) and backbonejs.
+This is similar with Martin Fowler's [active record pattern](https://en.wikipedia.org/wiki/Active_record_pattern) with the distinction that the tug(provider) is not known a priori.

 #Workflow tug
 Allow simple workflows (called `tugs`).
 A `tug` is made of tasks.
 This encourages decoupling each `model/record` action into basic units(tasks) of work, e.g.: